LeetLLM

 Here, e:de_{:d}e:d is the first d coordinates.
 Unlike PCA, serving a shorter MRL-trained representation doesn't require a separately fitted rotation.
 It still requires matching document and query lengths and testing retrieval quality.

 This lab illustrates the mechanics with deliberately ordered vectors.
 It isn't pretending to train an embedding model.
-The first coordinates carry policy theme information; later coordinates add detail and noise.
+The first coordinates carry runbook theme information; later coordinates add detail and noise.
 Truncating a standard, unordered representation wouldn't have this promise.

 evaluate-ordered-prefixes.py